PARENTS & HOMEOWNERS: MY 7-STEP ESTATE PLANNING PROCESS WILL PROTECT YOUR HEIRS

-Governor Newsom just signed a new bill into law which protects your home equity from a minimum of $300,000, up to $600,000, depending on which county you live in.
+Governor Newsom just signed a new bill into law that protects your home equity from a minimum of $300,000, up to $600,000, depending on which county you live in.

 The bill protects California homeowners who are facing bankruptcy, by increasing the California homestead exemption to an amount that will keep most homes from creditors.